dlenski/github-lockify/README.md

   All criteria must match in order for an issue to be locked.

   -U DAYS, --updated-age DAYS
-                        Only lock if UPDATED at least this many days ago -C DAYS, --closed-age DAYS
+                        Only lock if last UPDATED at least this many days ago -C DAYS, --closed-age DAYS
                         Only lock if CLOSED at least this many days ago --created-age DAYS    Only lock if CREATED at least this many days ago